rambasnet/DevEnvSetup/Windows/Windows-Python3-README.md

     control+c # press two buttons simultanesouly to stop jupyter notebook server
     ```

-## Access Windows C: files and folders from Ubuntu Bash Terminal
+## How to Access Windows C: files and folders from Ubuntu Bash Terminal

 1. run Ubuntu Terminal
 2. type the following command